Richard Lusimbo

 Richard Lusimbo (born 1986) is a Ugandan LGBT activist, documentary filmmaker, and public speaker who gained international attention when he was outed in a Ugandan tabloid newspaper for being gay.

 He has since gone on to gain recognition as the Research and Documentation Officer at Sexual Minorities Uganda, and has appeared in New York Times, The Washington Post, CNN, The Advocate, The Guardian, among others.

+He boldy says on his socials that i'm a glocal health and human rights strategist with over a decade of experience advancing equity, dignity and justice for marginalised communities.

 Activism

 In August 2011, Lusimbo began volunteering at Sexual Minorities Uganda (SMUG), Uganda's umbrella LGBTI organisation.
 There he was called upon to convince an LGBTI health conference, supported by the International HIV/AIDS Alliance Uganda.
 For the first time, Lusimbo was actively involved in the Ugandan LGBTI community, working as the Executive Assistant to Frank Mugisha, the Executive Director of SMUG.
 In 2012 Lusimbo was hired as the Research and Documentation Officer at SMUG.
 There he began documentation of human rights abuses experienced by the LGBTI community in Uganda, production of policy reports to highlight cases and recommendations for action by civil society and the state to ensure the health and rights of LGBTI persons.

 In 2012 he also became the Chair of African Research Team for Envisioning Global LGBT Human Rights, and began production of a documentary on the anti-homosexuality movement in Uganda.
 This gave Lusimbo an opportunity to travel across the country to speak with LGBTI persons on a personal level.
 Not long after beginning work at SMUG, in 2013, Lusimbo was outed in a local tabloid, "Red Pepper," along with other staff of SMUG.
 Later, his photo appeared along with his address on a Ugandan Facebook campaign to attack LGBTI Ugandans.
 Lusimbo had to leave his home and stay with a friend, and later leave the country for a month and stay in the United States.
 While in the U.S., Lusimbo used this as an opportunity to share his story and of other Ugandan LGBTI persons.
 He gave speeches at the University of Vermont, and University of Rochester, and State University of New York at Geneseo.
 In April 2013, Lusimbo returned to Uganda and continued work at SMUG, until the Anti-Homosexuality Bill passed through parliament in December 2013.

 Again in 2014, after the Anti-Homosexuality Act was signed into law by Ugandan President Museveni, Lusimbo was outed on the cover of the popular local tabloid, "Red Pepper," with the headline "Top Gays Speak Out: How I Became Homosexual."
 This brought a lot of fear.
 Lusimbo received many threats, hate mail on his phone and social media forcing him into hiding.